← All Resources

 A full cycle takes approximately 90 minutes.
 Most adults complete 4–6 cycles per night.
 Source: American Academy of Sleep Medicine.

-The distribution of stages is not uniform across the night.
-Deep sleep (N3) is concentrated in the first half of the night, with the first two cycles containing the most slow-wave sleep.
-REM sleep increases in later cycles, with the longest REM periods occurring in the final 2–3 hours before waking.
-This has practical implications: if you cut sleep short by going to bed late, you primarily lose deep sleep.
-If you cut sleep short by waking early, you primarily lose REM sleep.
-Both types are essential for different functions.
+Here's the part most people don't know: the stages aren't evenly distributed.
+Deep sleep (N3) is concentrated in the first half of the night — your first two cycles contain the most slow-wave sleep.
+REM sleep increases in later cycles, with the longest REM periods in the final 2–3 hours before waking.
+The practical implication: go to bed late and you primarily lose deep sleep.
+Wake up early and you primarily lose REM.
+Both types are essential, but for different reasons.

 The 90-minute rule: Because sleep cycles run in approximately 90-minute intervals, waking up between cycles (rather than in the middle of deep sleep) generally makes you feel more refreshed.
 Use the Sleep Calculator to calculate optimal bedtimes and wake times based on complete 90-minute cycles.